OriGen:Enhancing RTL Code Generation with Code-to-Code Augmentation and Self-Reflection: Methodology

-To evaluate the capability of different models in reflecting on and improving from Verilog compiler error messages, we constructed the VerilogFixEval benchmark.
-The benchmark comprises code samples that failed to pass the compilation verification, along with the corresponding natural language instructions and compiler error messages.
-The erroneous RTL code samples were selected from code generated by LLMs that performed comparable with GPT-3.5 on the VerilogEval benchmark.
-This selection approach was adopted since \origen achieves a relatively high compilation pass rate.
-By including code samples from poorly performing LLMs, the benchmark ensures the diversity of errors while avoiding potential bias in the test results that may favor \origen due to errors generated by \origen itself.
+To assess the ability of various models to reflect and improve from Verilog compiler error messages, we developed the VerilogFixEval benchmark.
+This benchmark consists of code samples that failed compilation verification, along with corresponding natural language instructions and compiler error messages.
+The faulty RTL code samples were selected from those generated by LLMs that performed similarly to GPT-3.5 on the VerilogEval benchmark.
+This selection method was adopted because \origen achieves a relatively high compilation pass rate.
+By including code samples from poorly performing LLMs, the benchmark ensures a diversity of errors while minimizing potential bias in test results that could favor \origen due to errors produced by \origen itself.

-During the evaluation process, the model will receive natural language instructions, erroneous RTL code, and compiler error messages, and will be required to correct the RTL code.
-The final evaluation metrics include two parts, syntactic correctness and functional correctness.
+During the evaluation process, the model will receive natural language instructions, faulty RTL code, and compiler error messages to correct the RTL code.
+The final evaluation metrics consist of two components: syntactic correctness and functional correctness.